Vermeer and the Camera Obscura

 Why and how did Vermeer Employ the Camera Obscura

 Although scholars are not in agreement exactly to what extent Vermeer employed the camera obscura as an aid to his painting, few doubt that he was familiar with its workings and employed it in some phase of his working procedure.
-There are essentially five characteristics of Vermeer's paintings that suggest the use of a camera obscura: perspective, tonal rendering, composition, handling of light and some peculiar visual effects produced uniquely by the imperfect lens of the 17th-century camera obscura.
+There are essentially five characteristics of Vermeer's paintings that suggest the use of a camera obscura: perspective, tonal rendering, composition, handling of light and some peculiar visual effects produced uniquely by the imperfect lens of the seventeenth-century camera obscura.

 The accurate portrayal of three dimensional space through perspective has been recently understood to have played a more important role in Vermeer's art than was once thought.
 Throughout Europe the study of perspective was held in high esteem.
 One of Vermeer 's painting was praised by the Dutch connoisseur Pieter Teding van Berckhout (1643–1713) as "curious and exceptional perspectives."